-- 17) Distant supernovae are unexpectedly dim, hence more distant (brightness/redshift); expansion rate is 15% greater now than when universe was 1/2 its present age (data from 7 billion light year distant supernovae) (supernova redshifts in these observations range from Z = 0.18 0.83) (Science 18 Dec.
+17) Distant supernovae are unexpectedly dim, hence more distant (brightness/redshift); expansion rate is 15% greater now than when universe was 1/2 its present age (data from 7 billion light year distant supernovae) (supernova redshifts in these observations range from Z = 0.18 - 0.83) (Science 18 Dec.
 1998, page 2156).
-(For a luminous discussion of the "accelerating universe" see pages 164-165 in: Robert P. Kirshner: "The Extravagant universe".
+(For a transparent discussion of the "accelerating universe" see pages 164-165 in: Robert P. Kirshner: "The Extravagant universe".
 Princeton University Press, 2002.
 See also: Richard Panek: "Going Over the Dark Side".
 Sky and Telescope Feb.
-2009, pages 22-27.) - 18) Because the universe is constantly converting its original mass into light (via nuclear fusion/fission and gravity, especially quasars), but no known process adds to the original mass, we expect the total gravitational field of the universe to decrease with time (since light moving freely in space produces no gravitational field).
+2009, pages 22-27.)

+18) Because the universe is constantly converting its original mass into light (via nuclear fusion/fission and gravity, especially in quasars), but no known process adds to the original mass, we expect the total gravitational field of the universe to decrease with time (since light moving freely in space produces no gravitational field).
 Hence a small "acceleration" of the Cosmic expansion (actually a small reduction in the rate of gravitational deceleration) is to be expected from this mass and gravity loss.
 However, if the early universe converted mass to light at a much higher rate than today (vigorous star formation, galaxy mergers, quasar and black hole formation, etc.), a significant reduction to the total gravitational field during that era could result.
-Black holes, for example, can convert a considerable percentage of a particle's rest mass into free energy as it falls toward and through the "event horizon".
+Black holes, for example, can convert up to 28% of a particle's rest mass into radiation as it falls toward and through the "event horizon" - far more than the nucleosynthetic pathway of ordinary stars.
+(See: Scharf, C. Gravity's Engines Scientific American/Farrar, Straus and Giroux 2012 (book).)

 It has been objected that the conversion of bound to free energy in stars is not sufficient to account for the observed acceleration of the cosmos; however, if the conversion of bound to free energy also occurs in the non-baryonic "dark matter" presumed to be five times more abundant than the ordinary baryonic matter of the stars, then such universal processes, driven by the conservation of the symmetry of free energy, whether that energy is "dark" or "light" (as demanded by "Noether's theorem"), might well be sufficient to account for the observed lessening of the gravitational deceleration.
 Evidence that such processes are indeed occurring has recently been found: see: Science Vol. 322, 21 Nov.
 2008 page 1173; see also: Science Vol. 324, 8 May 2009 page 709.
-Also, the contribution from black holes and quasars may be more significant than has been realized.
+Also, the contribution from black holes and quasars may be more significant than has been realized - since it has only recently been discovered that supermassive black holes lie at the centers of nearly all large galaxies (see: Science vol. 337 3 Aug., 2012 pp. 536 - 547: special section on black holes).
 Finally, the existence and decay of a fourth, heavy "leptoquark" neutrino might even account for the deceleration within the limits of "ordinary" baryonic matter. (see: Entropy, Gravitation, and Thermodynamics).